 The Vri-dha (old) awastha (stage): This stage of life is marked by Vata and is divided into sub stages – two ashrams Vanprastha and Sanyaas.
 In the first stage, there is a gradual depletion of Pitta and a gradual increase of Vata.
 In the second stage, very little Pitta remains and Vata gets prominence.
 The first stage has some drive left from the contribution from Pitta, the digestive fire is moderately active and the intelligence levels are fair.
 But the physical stamina starts getting lesser as degeneration sets in all the systems slowly due to Vata.
 However, we can definitely help this with the proper interventions in the form of diet, lifestyle, and rasayanas, or rejuvenators.

-The strict adherence to daily and seasonal regimens becomes all the more important to promote health and to ward off diseases.
+Because we are slowing down at this time of life, the person tends to take a back seat and gives more responsibility to the successors he or she has mentored in business.
+The strict adherence to daily and seasonal regimens becomes all the more important to promote health and ward off diseases.
 The lifestyle diseases emerge at this stage.
-The use of Tonics and rejuvenators is very effective.
+The use of tonics and rejuvenators is very effective.
 Moderate exercise gives gratifying results.
-It’s the right time to indulge in to social work as we have both the time to spare and the wisdom to guide others.
-A light well balanced, unctuous (or moist), diet with slight reduction in quantities is advocated.
+It’s the right time to indulge in social work as we have both the time to spare and the wisdom to guide others.
+A light well balanced, unctuous (or moist), a diet with a slight reduction in quantities is advocated.
 Sex is to be limited.